wdj1995/BuiltPOI-YRD/README.md

 ## Citation

+1. The citation of our study will be provided once our paper is available.

-If you use the code or benchmarks from this project in your research, please cite RSRefSeg using the following bibtex.
+2. Our project builds upon the RSRefSeg framework.
+If you find it useful in your research, we kindly recommend citing the original work using the following BibTeX.

 ```
 @article{chen2025rsrefseg,